OWASP/www-chapter-brasov/index.md

 </td>
 <td>
 <a href="#">
-  <p>Container Insecurities</p>
+  <a>Container Insecurities</a>
-  <p>Docker is a popular container technology and has been very well accepted by industries across the world.
+  <a>Docker is a popular container technology and has been very well accepted by industries across the world.
 It is used in production as well as UAT environments.
-However, with every new layer in the technology stack, a number of security issues can be introduced either because of loose configurations, insecure code or a combination of both. </p>
+However, with every new layer in the technology stack, a number of security issues can be introduced either because of loose configurations, insecure code or a combination of both. </a>
  </a>
 </td>
 </tr>